Nintendo 64: Development

 On June 23, 1994, at the Consumer Electronics Show, Nintendo announced that the upcoming console would be named the "Ultra 64".
 The console design was shown, but its controller remained under wraps.
 The most controversial detail was Nintendo’s decision to use limited-capacity ROM cartridges rather than the increasingly popular CD-ROM format, despite previous development work for a CD-based SNES.
 Nintendo defended the decision, citing the performance advantages of cartridges.
 The Ultra 64 was marketed as the world’s first 64-bit console.
 Though Atari had previously advertised the Jaguar as a 64-bit system, its architecture used two 32-bit coprocessors and a 16/32-bit Motorola 68000 CPU, falling short of Nintendo’s full 64-bit implementation.

 Later in 1994, Nintendo signed a licensing agreement with arcade giant Williams.
 The company's Midway studio would develop Ultra 64-branded arcade titles, including Killer Instinct and Cruis’n USA.
 However, these arcade machines used hardware distinct from the home console: they lacked the Reality Coprocessor, used different MIPS CPUs, and relied on hard drives instead of cartridges to store game data.
 The expanded storage enabled games like Killer Instinct to incorporate pre-rendered 3D character sprites and full-motion video backgrounds.

-In April 1995, it introduced its "Dream Team" of developers.
-Graphic development tools were provided by Alias Research and MultiGen, while Software Creations provided audio tools.
+In April 1995, Nintendo introduced its "Dream Team" of developers.
+Graphic development tools were provided by Alias Research and MultiGen, while Software Creations provided audio tools, which was included on Nintendo's software development kit and became the regular sound driver.
 Game development studios included Acclaim, Angel Studios, DMA Design, GameTek, Midway, Paradigm, Rare, Sierra On-Line, and Spectrum HoloByte.
 Despite the initial hype, the Dream Team did not live up to expectations.
 Some studios like GameTek failed to deliver games, while only a few, including Rare, Acclaim, and Midway, made a significant impact.

 Nintendo originally planned to launch the console as the "Ultra Famicom" in Japan and "Nintendo Ultra 64" internationally.
 While rumors claimed trademark conflicts with Konami's Ultra Games prompted a name change, Nintendo denied this, citing a desire for a unified global brand.
-The final name "Nintendo 64" was proposed by Earthbound creator Shigesato Itoi.
+The final name "Nintendo 64" was proposed by EarthBound creator Shigesato Itoi.
 Still, the original name lived on in the console's model numbering prefix "NUS-", widely believed to stand for "Nintendo Ultra Sixty-four."